warrenkwchan/Photogram-App/README.md

 How to run the app:

 Clone the project and simply run it in Xcode with command + R.
-You shouldn't need to install cocopod firebase
+You shouldn't need to install cocopod and firebase to your local machine